sp94/Peacock.jl/README.md

     * The **P**lane-wave **E**xpansion **A**pproach to **C**haracterising **O**ptical **C**rystals in **k**-space

 ![Different zooms of a Peacock](zoom.png)
+<sub>Credits: Peacock by allanlau2000 from pixabay.
+Feather by suju from pixabay.
+Electron microscope image of photonic crystal structure from Zi, Jian, et al. "Coloration strategies in peacock feathers.",  *Proceedings of the National Academy of Sciences* 100.22 (2003): 12576-12578.
+Copyright (2003) National Academy of Sciences.</sub>

 * To do - list features here